Our region's progress

-The current Regional NRM Plan is asset and issues-based, tackling things like pests, soils, biodiversity and water in isolation.
-The new approach will recognise how our systems work together and consider what action is needed to maintain the South East’s unique environmental, economic, social and cultural values.
+The current Regional NRM Plan is asset and issues-based, tackling things like pests, soils, biodiversity and water separately.
+The new approach recognises how our systems work together and considers what action is needed to maintain the South East’s unique environmental, economic, social and cultural values.

 Through surveys, meetings and workshops, we have identified community values in our region, threats to these values and ideas for action to protect our landscapes